Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Whether you'll experience nausea and vomiting as a result of chemotherapy depends on:

 Chemotherapy drugs are classified into four different categories based on the likelihood they will cause nausea and vomiting: high, moderate, low or minimal.
+If you get one of the drugs that is known to cause nausea and vomiting, your doctor will probably give you preventive medicine.

 Whether a drug will cause nausea and vomiting also depends on the amount you receive.
 Some drugs may be less likely to cause side effects at lower doses.
 Ask your doctor whether your treatment plan is likely to cause nausea and vomiting.